Get insider access

 2. Best Upper Mid-Range Smart Speaker

-The Sonos Era 300 is a more affordable smart speaker that's a great alternative.
+The Sonos Era 300 is a more affordable smart speaker that's a great alternative to the JBL Authentics 500.
 Released in 2023, this premium device offers built-in Alexa support for hands-free control.
 Available in either black or white, it boasts a sleek style that'll blend into your living room decor, which is especially handy if you want to use it as part of your home theater setup.
 That's right—this speaker connects to other Sonos devices in your home ecosystem and pairs with compatible Sonos soundbars for at-home surround sound.
 It's one of the only speakers we've tested with Dolby Atmos support, which is great if you want to watch movies in this format or listen to Dolby Atmos Music on compatible streaming platforms.

 This speaker gives you access to lots of premium sound enhancement tools.
 Room correction is available to optimize the speaker's sound based on your room's unique acoustics.
 The full feature is only available with iOS devices, but Android users get access to a simpler alternative.
 If you prefer, bass and treble adjustments let you manually adjust for any changes in the sound.
 It's also the best-sounding smart speaker we've tested, which is great if you're an avid audiophile.
 This speaker is still one of the best, so it's probably a little much if you're looking for a simple plug-and-play device to listen to music.
 Still, it's worth a look.